 Prepare for NIH Moving to Common Forms

 NIH Biographical Sketch & Other Support Common Form Requirement The NIH is currently previewing the SciENcv Common Forms for Biographical Sketch and Current and Pending (Other) Support documents.
-It is anticipated that the official version of these forms will become available in November 2025.
-You must continue to use the current version of the forms […]
+It is anticipated that the official version of these forms will become available in 2026.
+You must continue to use the current version of the forms (not […]

 Distinguish Between Financial Support and a Gift